dovecot/documentation/source/configuration_manual/authentication/password_databases_passdb.rst

 .. dovecot_core:setting:: passdb_default_fields
-   :values: @string
+   :values: @strlist
    :seealso: @passdb_override_fields;dovecot_core

    Passdb fields (and :ref:`authentication-password_database_extra_fields`) that are used, unless overwritten by the passdb driver.
-They are in format ``key=value key2=value2 ....`` The values can contain :ref:`%variables
-   <config_variables>`.
-All %variables used here reflect the state BEFORE the
+The values can contain :ref:`%variables <config_variables>`.
+All %variables used here reflect the state **before** the current passdb lookup, and can refer to fields returned by previous passdb lookups.
-   passdb lookup.

 .. dovecot_core:setting:: passdb_override_fields
-   :values: @string
+   :values: @strlist

    Same as :dovecot_core:ref:`passdb_default_fields`, but instead of providing the default values, these values override what the passdb backend returned.
-   All %variables used here reflect the state AFTER the passdb lookup.
+   All %variables used here reflect the state **after** the passdb lookup, and can refer to fields returned by the current (and previous) passdb lookups.

 .. dovecot_core:setting:: passdb_mechanisms